October 7, 2018, Twenty-seventh Sunday of Ordinary Time

 Now if you've worked on whimsy and wonder, the right intonation of this story's happy ending will take care of itself.
 So will the triumphant "moral of the story" in the last sentence.
 But even if you don't try to sound whimsical and wonder-struck, speak the sentences of the passage slowly.
 For a reminder of how to speak slowly, just think of the last wedding you attended.
 Rembember how the inexperienced lector, probably a cousin of the bride or groom, recited this passage at the speed of a tobacco auctioneer.
 Don't even come close to that pace.

 In most English translations of this passage, a specific word in the Hebrew original is rendered "the man."
-See Dan Nelson's page for this Sunday for a very interesting discussion of the text and a fascinating argument for calling the man something else.
-(This is a locally cached copy of Dan's page, created to overcome some technical issues with his original.)
+See the late Dan Nelson's page for this Sunday for a very interesting discussion of the text and a fascinating argument for calling the man something else.

 Judaism had no precedent for the idea of a suffering Son of God.
 God, after all, is exalted above everything.
 Why did the Son of God have to be subjected to anything?
 But Judaism did have a precedent for a priest suffering with his people.
 Here the author of Hebrews supplies some logic for the otherwise scandalous notion of divine suffering.
 The argument is that the Son of God becomes united with those whom he is consecrating and leading to glory, united with us in our suffering, so united that he can call us brothers.
 This is what makes Jesus a fitting priest (and, we'll see, a fitting replacement for Judaism's priesthood).